-To report prescription stationery or prescriptions lost, stolen or forged, submit a Notification Form of Lost, Stolen or Forged Prescription.
+Health practitioners are required to report prescription stationery or prescriptions lost, stolen or forged by submitting a Notification Form of Lost, Stolen or Forged Prescription.
 Allow two weeks for the submitted information to be published.

 By reporting lost, stolen or forged prescriptions, you may help reduce the trafficking of drugs of abuse, such as alprazolam, fentanyl and oxycodone, sourced through fraudulent prescriptions.